[?] Start Receiving This Blog Today By Simply Subscribing

 can take many different forms.

-Community-gardens are becoming quite popular in school-yards, church yards, parking lots and un-used town properties for the good of residents who could benefit from it, especially if it's a vegetable garden.
+Community-gardens are becoming quite popular in school-yards, church yards, parking lots and on un-used town properties for the good of residents who could benefit from it, especially if it's a vegetable garden.

 All you need is an organization that's interested and a group of devoted volunteers who will come together and assess just what type of a garden to start.